 Ireland weather forecast for the weekend from Met Eireann

-The Ireland weather forecast for the weekend from Met Eireann is for it to be generally cool with a mix of bright spells and showers
+The Ireland weather forecast for the weekend from Met Eireann is for it to be mostly dry with outbreaks of rain in places at times.

-The weather forecast for Ireland for Saturday is for the day to start foggy with a Fog Warning in place until 10am.
-There will also be some frost and a risk of ice on roads overnight and into tomorrow morning.
-After that however, it will be a largely dry with some sunny spells and isolated showers.
-Winds will be light allowing fog to linger in places.
-Showers may become more frequent along southern coasts later in the day.
-Highest temperatures of 5 to 8 degrees.
+The weather forecast for Ireland for Friday from Met Eireann is for most areas to be dry with a little sunshine breaking through.
+In the west and north it will stay cloudy with patches of rain or drizzle.
+Later in the afternoon rain may turn more persistent in the northwest.
+Mild, with maximum temperatures of 10 to 13 degrees, in mostly moderate to fresh southerly winds, strong on west and northwest coasts.

-Some showers on Saturday night in the west and north overnight but generally dry elsewhere and with some frost.
-Minimum temperatures of 0 to 4 degrees.
+Tonight, rain and drizzle will clear northwards and it will become dry generally.
+Mild, with minimum temperatures of 8 to 10 degrees, in moderate to fresh southerly winds, strong on Atlantic coasts.

 Leave your comment